drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 # block/
-This is the home of Linux block device implementation and the related generic implementations of I/O handling, scheduling, proritization, the relevant ioctl() requests etc.
+This is the home of Linux block device implementation and the related generic implementations of I/O handling, scheduling, proritization, the relevant `ioctl()` requests, etc.

 # certs/
 `certs/` holds the code responsible for [module